Trey Mancini Player Props: Cubs vs. Yankees

 Trey Mancini At The Plate

-- Looking at the 66 games he has played this year, he's homered in four of them (6.1%), and in 1.8% of his trips to the plate.
+- Looking at the 67 games he has played this season, he's hit a home run in four of them (6.0%), and in 1.8% of his trips to the plate.

-- Mancini has picked up an RBI in 27.3% of his games this year, with two or more RBI in 7.6% of his games.
-He has also driven in three or more runs in three contests.
+- Mancini has had an RBI in 18 games this season (26.9%), including five multi-RBI outings (7.5%).
+He has also driven in three or more of his team's runs in three contests.

-- In 19 of 66 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 20 of 67 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.